abogutz/WHAM/README.md

 # WHAM

- DNAme Heterogeneity Analysis at the Molecular level
+WGBS Heterogeneity Analysis at the Molecular level